If you are producing work for the site, please read the below:

 Expenses

-We do not reimburse for expenses incurred, unless otherwise agreed specifically in writing.
-We can however arrange for publishers to send review copies of books, digital or hard copy, or send other helpful resources.
+We do not reimburse for expenses incurred in the course of writing a piece, unless otherwise agreed specifically in writing.
+We can however arrange for publishers to send review copies of books, digital or hard copy — just request one from us.

 Competition